-Prerequisites: C or better in FRE 211 Corequisites: None
+Prerequisites: C or better in FRE 211

 This course is a continuation of FRE 211.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
 Lab practice is expected of students.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.